 High Quality Pre-Kindergarten

-Middle School: Light blue, white or yellow top; Navy blue or Khaki bottoms; Navy blue Blazer/sweater; Navy blue ties are optional.
+Light blue, white or yellow top; navy blue, black or khaki bottoms; navy blue blazer/sweater; navy blue ties are optional.